kateBea/Linux-IPC-with-pipes/README.md

 # Linux IPC with pipes
-Small replication of command ls dir | less on linux using unnamed pipes to visualize directory contents.
+Small replication of command 'ls dir | less' command on linux using unnamed pipes to visualize directory contents.